ShKlinkenberg/ShKlinkenberg.github.io/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at University of Amsterdam:
+I am a teaching instructor for the following courses at the University of Amsterdam:

 - Scientific and Statistical Reasoning
 - Test Theory and Practice